iannesbitt/gpx2dzg/README.md

 #### Note:
-GPX and DZX files **MUST** contain the same number of marks for this process to work.
-If they do not, the script will bring up a plot showing GPX marks plotted by distance, DZX marks plotted by scan number, and velocity between GPX points for comparison.
+GPX and DZX or DZT files **MUST** contain the same number of marks for this process to work.
+If they do not, the script will bring up a plot showing GPX marks plotted by distance, DZX/DZT marks plotted by scan number, and velocity between GPX points for comparison.
 You can modify either GPX or DZX using a standard text editor, and add or remove marks based on your survey notes.
+If you're reading a DZT file from a SIR-3000 survey, you can remove marks 4, 5, and the mark second from the end in the mark list, by specifying `drops=[3,4,-2]` if you're using the python console, or `-r 3,4,-2` if you're using the command line.
+Remember, the list index starts at 0, so `drops=[3]` or `-r 3` will drop the 4th mark.

+I urge you to take copious notes in the field so that you know if there will be errant marks you need to remove later.
 I will do what I can to help, but ultimately I am not responsible for missed GPS or GPR marks in your radar surveys (sorry!)

 # installation